✅ Last Updated: March 30, 2026

 My Take

-I spent months opposing SB 6346 — not because I think Washington's tax structure is perfect (it isn't), but because I think this bill introduces serious problems for the startup ecosystem, creates a punishing marriage penalty, and raises constitutional questions that the legislature chose to paper over rather than resolve.
+I spent months opposing ESSB 6346 — not because I think Washington's tax structure is perfect (it isn't), but because I think this bill introduces serious problems for the startup ecosystem, creates a punishing marriage penalty, and raises constitutional questions that the legislature chose to paper over rather than resolve.

 The broader trajectory of Washington's tax policy is toward higher and more complex taxes on the high-income earners who disproportionately drive the state's startup economy.